Lawrence908/AstrID/csci-490-course-outline.md

 # CSCI 490 Senior Research Project Outline

 **Student:** Chris Lawrence
-**Project Title:** Astronomical Identification: Temporal Dataset Preparation and Anomaly Detection **Supervisor:** Prof. Luis Meneses
+**Project Title:** Astronomical Identification: Temporal Dataset Preparation
+**Supervisor:** Prof. Luis Meneses
+**Co-Supervisor:** [CSCI Faculty Member TBD]
-**Committee members:** Prof. Gregory Arkos **Proposal:** CSCI 490 Senior Research Project (3 credits) **Duration:** September 2, 2025 through December 31, 2025
+**Committee members:** Prof. Gregory Arkos
+**Proposal:** CSCI 490 Senior Research Project (3 credits)
+**Duration:** September 2025 – December 2026

 ---

 ## Topic Outline

-The AstrID project was developed as a system for identifying stars in astronomical images using FITS data and a U-Net machine learning model, developed for a CSCI 478 course in F24 semester.
+The AstrID project was partially developed as a prototype for identifying stars in astronomical images using FITS data and a U-Net machine learning model, developed for a CSCI 478 course in F24 semester.
 This existing system can successfully localize and classify stars with reasonable accuracy, serving as a foundation for further research.

 This project will extend AstrID in one key area:

-**Temporal Dataset Preparation and Anomaly Detection** – developing a comprehensive pipeline for processing time-series astronomical observations, cleaning and preparing temporal datasets, and implementing baseline anomaly detection algorithms to identify transient events (e.g., supernovae, brightness variations) across multiple observations.
+**Temporal Dataset Preparation** – developing a comprehensive pipeline for processing time-series astronomical observations, cleaning and preparing temporal datasets, to prepare for astronomical identification of events (e.g., supernovae, brightness variations) across multiple observations.

 This builds directly on the completed AstrID framework while focusing on the critical foundation work needed for temporal analysis.